orodriguez03/portfolio_2/README.md

 # Second Round Portfolio

 Welcome to my portfolio!
 This website is done using GitHub.
 I enjoyed coding the sustainability map so I wanted to continue doing web development.
 These exercises allowed me to showcase my technical, attention to detail, and problem solving skills.
-Below is project 1, the crowdbuilding project, and more.
+Below is project 1, project 2, the crowdbuilding project, and more.

 # [Project 2: Green Space Zine](https://docs.google.com/presentation/d/1-at4MB6Sugn69OoqHBAPHkQQCzK20WRIxTkfcpG5gUM/edit?usp=sharing)
 ![](images/images/images1/zine.png)